Repurposing spent grain into tableware and cutlery / Product Development for a new candy straw - ON-160

 Project Length: 8-12 months (2 units)

 No. of Positions: 1-2

 About the Company:

-The company is a food innovation company with a mission to produce food solutions and products that reduce environmental.
-We aim to be a conversation starter on plastic waste, and aim to repurpose food waste into other usable products.
+The company is a food innovation company with a mission to produce food solutions and products that reduce environmental waste.
+We aim to be a conversation starter on plastic waste and to repurpose food waste into other usable products.